samfish204/CSE465-Project2/README.md

 You will tokenize the sourcecode to produce a sequence of Nodes.
 Then you will write a _Recursive Descent Parser_ that constructs a parse tree.

-Similar to our lab, you will define a method named _Node.Print(string prefix)_ within your _Node_ class, that takes a _prefix_ string and then it will print the _Node_'s symbol preceeded by the prefix.
+Similar to our lab, you will define a method named _Node.Dump(string prefix)_ within your _Node_ class, that takes a _prefix_ string and then it will print the _Node_'s symbol preceeded by the prefix.
 Then it will add another two spaces to the prefix string, and recurively call _Print_ for each of it's child nodes.
 A leaf node (with no children) will display the text of the node instead of displaying its children.

 Please refer to [example1.input](example1.input) and [example1.expected](example1.expected) for examples of the output the should be produced for corresponding input.

+# Submission
+Type `make submit` to submit the assignment.